-Increased level of trust - The main difference between standard electronic signatures and advanced electronic signatures however is that the technical security of an advanced electronic signature (often a digital certificate-based electronic signature) is generally considered to be higher than certain legally accepted standard electronic signatures, such as a PIN code or a scanned signature attached to a document.
+The main difference between standard electronic signatures and advanced electronic signatures is that the technical security of an advanced electronic signature is generally considered to be higher than standard electronic signatures, such as a PIN code or a scanned signature attached to a document.
 In general, advanced electronic signatures are thus considered to be more trustworthy and generally confer more evidential weight in court.
-However, from a legal perspective, the technical method used can only be one element to be taken into account at the discretion of the courts.
+However, the technical method used can only be one element to be taken into account at the discretion of the courts.
 Hence, in one particular case, the trustworthiness of a specific digital certificate-based electronic signature may be questioned, while in another case, a court may consider a PIN code to provide sufficient evidence.

 Although no specific legal effects are attributed to an advanced electronic signature, it is generally considered to be more trustworthy and confer more evidential weight in court.
-Moreover, the eIDAS Regulation seems to leave room for electronic signatures that are not based on a digital certificate to qualify as an advanced electronic signature.
+Moreover, the eIDAS Regulation seems to pave the way for the use of cloud-based advanced electronic signatures whereby the electronic signature environment is managed by a trust service provider on behalf of the signatory.